Five Personal Habits That Can Change Your Life and Career

 Here are two examples of keystone habits that Duhigg reports can lead to positive changes:

 1. Make your bed daily.
 What better way to begin the day--or evening, for night-shift nurses?
-The simple, three-minute task of making your bed daily is shown to increase productivity, happiness, and, surprisingly, ability to stick to a budget.
+The simple, three-minute task of making your bed daily is shown to increase productivity, happiness, and, surprisingly, the ability to stick to a budget.
 If you don’t already make your bed every day, try it for a couple of weeks and see if you find yourself making positive changes elsewhere.

 2. Exercise regularly.
-This particular habit can have far-reaching impact.
-Even a once-a-week workout can move people toward eating better, becoming more productive, feeling less stressed, showing more patience, smoking less and using credit cards more infrequently.
+This particular habit can have a far-reaching impact.
+Even a once-a-week workout can move people toward eating better, becoming more productive, feeling less stressed, showing more patience, smoking less, and using credit cards more infrequently.
 It isn’t clear why one habit can reverberate into so many areas of an individual’s life, but it is encouraging that focusing on change can have multiple benefits.

-Duhigg encourages individuals to find their own keystone habits; for you it might be cooking at home a few times each week and insisting everyone has dinner around the table--which studies have shown can lead to healthier eating and stronger family relationships.
+Duhigg encourages individuals to find their own keystone habits; for you, it might be cooking at home a few times each week and insisting everyone has dinner around the table--which studies have shown can lead to healthier eating and stronger family relationships.

 Jennie Turton, certified life coach and owner of Invigorate Life Coaching, recommends establishing the following good habits as ways to transform both your personal and professional life:

 3. Dress for success.
 “Even when your uniform is scrubs, you can still find ways to express yourself.
 Perhaps it is investing in some quality cosmetics or jewelry that helps you feel like you.
 Get a manicure or a fresh haircut.
 When you feel good about your appearance, your confidence and self-esteem are boosted,” Turton explained.